Tips for Effective Winter Firefighting

 Departments can keep water moving by recirculating water through the apparatus pump and slightly opening the hose nozzle, deck guns, ladder pipes, etc. Be sure to have the hoses drain away from ladders, vital equipment, and areas of high foot traffic to prevent creating patches of hazardous surface ice.
 A hose line that is frozen solid will often be difficult or impossible to be correctly stored back on the apparatus.
 If this happens, disconnect the line and carefully place the frozen hose on the apparatus for a trip back to the station.

-These are just a few winter firefighting tips to help you and your department prepare for harsh weather conditions.
-Find the right fire hose for tough winter weather conditions by viewing our full inventory of fire hoses.
+Find the right fire hose for tough winter firefighting conditions by viewing our full inventory of fire hoses.